 The code listing below shows how to convert an XBRL file to an Excel file.
 To run this example successfully, an XBRL instance file must exist at C:\XBRL\Examples\Example.xbrl.
 Otherwise, change the path accordingly.
-Use the Export command to create an XBRL file by running the previous code listing or manually from Excel.
+You can create an XBRL file by running the previous code listing or manually from Excel by using the Export command.
 For more information, see Export Data to XBRL.